-2. If the Power is Out, Will My Electric Tankless Water Heater Still Work?
+Q: If the Power is Out, Will It Still Work?

 It will still allow the water to flow through but it will not be heated because the heating element, which relies on electricity to work, will not have the necessary electrical supply.

-The lag between turning the tap on and hot water flowing through is mere seconds long.
+The lag between turning the tap on and hot water flowing through is mere seconds.
 That too is not because the heater takes time to start working, but because there is water sitting in the pipelines prior to usage, which needs to flow out in order for the hot water to start flowing out.
-Meanwhile during these few seconds, the temperature of the water being heated also approaches the peak temperature.

 For electric heaters, not at all.
 With gas-powered heaters, however, efficiency is generally lost at a rate of 4% beyond altitudes of 400ft, unless your unit is made for use at higher altitudes.

-6. Is it Possible to Know How Much Hot Water I Need?
+Q: How Much Hot Water Do I Need?

 The right way to go by it would be to consult the user manuals of all the fixtures in your house through which hot water is supposed to run.
 There should be a rating in these manuals for the respective fixtures, in gallons per minutes, which will basically specify the flow rate of each fixture respectively.

 In order to calculate how much hot water you need, you will need to calculate average time of use for the fixtures in question and multiply it with their respective flow rates to get a reasonable estimate of how much hot water you tend to use daily.
-However, if you are looking for a very rough estimate, the rule of thumb is to assume three gallons per minute (GPM) per bathroom.
+However, if you’re looking for a very rough estimate, the rule of thumb is to assume a flow rate of three gallons per minute (GPM) per bathroom.

-8. What are the Downsides of the Tankless Water Heaters?
+Q: What are the Downsides of Tankless Water Heaters?

 Every piece of equipment is bound to have some downsides.
 For tankless water heaters, one of the major downsides is cost.
-While running costs are much lower, they are more expensive than their tank-style counterpart in terms of purchase as well as installation.
+While running costs are much lower, they are more expensive than a tank water heater in terms of purchase as well as installation.
 You will need to worry about setting exhaust and ventilation systems even after you have purchased the unit as well.
 You will hear frequently, of the cold-water sandwich problem by those who do not find the idea of tankless heaters convincing.
-We will discuss this in the next section.

-Lastly, just as the tank-style system poses limitations in the quantity that can be used at once, tankless heaters limit the number of users that can use hot water at once.
+Lastly, just as a tank water heater poses limitations in the quantity that can be used at once, tankless heaters limit the number of users that can use hot water at once.
 The nature of the technology is such that can accommodate a certain extent of simultaneous users.
 However, this is not even a problem, if you carefully assess your requirements before purchase and opt for a suitably sized and powered tankless system accordingly.

-However, it is important to remember that it is not even a problem in most cases, and becomes a cause for concern only in larger houses or in cases where the distance between the faucet and the heater is significantly large.
+However, it is important to remember that it is not even a problem in most cases, and becomes a cause for concern only in larger houses or in cases where the distance between the faucet and the water heater is significantly large.
 Meanwhile, there is no reason the same problem cannot occur in tank-style heaters as well.
-If you live in a house where the tank heater is far away from the faucet where hot water is required, you are likely to encounter the same problem, however, to be fair, the chances of that happening as slightly lower.
+If you live in a house where the tank heater is far away from the faucet where hot water is required, you are likely to encounter the same problem.

 Lastly, you will have to spend on building the capacity within your existing infrastructure to accommodate a tankless water heater.
 This might include installing exhaust ventilation systems or creating new electrical outlets etc.